A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Lemmas and Proofs in Section 4

-3. If $b=b_1$, either incrementing $q$ by $\epsilon_1$ and decrementing $b$ by $\epsilon_2$, or the converse, will leave the objective function invariant.
-When $b=b_1-\epsilon_2$, $b<b_1$, we know keeping increasing $q$ and decreasing $b$ will decrease the objective function from previous analysis.
-When $b=b_1+\epsilon_2$, keeping increasing $b$ and decreasing $q$ will decrease the objective function.
-So either $\vecq'$ or $\vecq''$ will yield a lower objective function value.
+3. If $b = b_1$: Either perturbation initially leaves the objective value unchanged.
+However, when $b = b_1 - \epsilon_2$, further increasing $q$ and decreasing $b$ reduces the objective value.
+When $b = b_1 + \epsilon_2$, further increasing $b$ and decreasing $q$ reduces the objective value Thus, either $\vecq'$ or $\vecq''$ yields a lower objective value.